Chanting to this object of devotion allows us to see ourselves clearly, like a mirror

 Gohonzon

-The act of sharing Nichiren Buddhism with others so they may also develop their faith and become happy.
+The act of sharing Nichiren Buddhism with others so they too can develop their faith and become happy.

 Shakabuku

-SGI members read this weekly newspaper to support our Buddhist practice and receive encouragement in faith.
+SGI members read this monthly magazine to support their Buddhist practice with study, experiences and encouragement in faith.

 Daisaku Ikeda

-SGI Members and guests develop faith in ourselves and our ability to overcome challenges through this action
+SGI Members and guests develop faith in themselves and their ability to overcome challenges through this action

 Chanting Nam-myoho-renge-kyo

-This 30-volume series chronicalizes the propagation efforts of Daisaku Ikeda and pioneer members in spreading Nichiren Buddhism outside of Japan and beyond.
+This 30-volume series chronicalizes the propagation efforts of third president, Daisaku Ikeda and pioneer members in spreading Nichiren Buddhism outside of Japan and beyond.

 The New Human Revolution

-He was the first an educator in 1930s Japan and the first president of the Soka Gakkai.
+As an educator in 1930s Japan, he founded and become the first president of the Soka Gakkai.

 Tsunesaburo Makiguchi

-SGI chant Nam-myoho-renge-kyo to transform this, which is not fixed
+SGI members chant Nam-myoho-renge-kyo to transform this, which is not fixed

 Karma